canonical/data-science-stack/docs/how-to/enable-gpu.rst

 1. The NVIDIA drivers must be installed.
 2. MicroK8s must be set up to utilise NVIDIA drivers.

-MicroK8s is leveraging the `NVIDIA Operator`_ to for setting up and configuring the NVIDIA runtime.
+MicroK8s is leveraging the `NVIDIA Operator`_ for setting up and configuring the NVIDIA runtime.
 The NVIDIA Operator will also install the NVIDIA drivers, if they are not present already on the host machine.